uwmadisoncals/cals-main-plugins/svg-support/readme.txt

 If you are using SVG Support with Visual Composer or any other page builders, you will need to make sure that you can add your own class to the image.
 The easiest way to do this is by using a simple text or code block in the builder to put your image code in to.

+= How do I get this to work with the Media Library Assistant plugin? =

+You need to add the mime type for svg and svgz to: "MLA Settings > Media Library Assistant > Uploads (tab)" and then it works.

 == Screenshots ==

 1. Basic Settings